Miss Grand United States 2017

-Miss Grand United States 2017 was the second edition of the Miss Grand United States pageant, held on July 25, 2017, at the Leonard Nimoy Thalia, Symphony Space, New York City.
+Miss Grand United States 2017 was the second edition of the Miss Grand USA pageant, held on July 25, 2017 at the Leonard Nimoy Thalia, Symphony Space, New York City.
 Contestants from seventeen U.S. states competed for the title, of whom the representative of California, Taylor Kessler, was announced the winner.
 She then represented the United States at Miss Grand International 2017 in Vietnam, but did not qualify to the top 10 finalists.

+In addition to the main winner, the first runner-up, Brianna Key, was later appointed as Miss Grand United States Virgin Islands 2017 to compete internationally in Vietnam but also received a non-placement.

 Results

 Contestants

 All 17 titleholders have been crowned.